person12306464/More-Shaders-For-Bloxshade/README.md

 dh_rtgi.fx (By AlucardDH)
 Limbo_Mod.fx (By BlueSkyDefender, License: https://creativecommons.org/licenses/by/2.0/)
 SnowScape.fx (By BlueSkyDefender, License: https://creativecommons.org/licenses/by/2.0/)
-Deband (By haasn, modified and optimized for ReShade by JPulowski.)
+Deband.fx (By haasn, modified and optimized for ReShade by JPulowski.)
 GILT.fx (By Extravi) (GILT 1-5 are test versions) Glamayre_Fast_Effects.fx (By Robert Jessop) Bumpmapping.fx (By guestrr, patched by Person123)